dwijnand/sbt-extras/README.md

   -scala-version <version>  use the specified version of scala -binary-version <version> use the specified scala version when searching for dependencies

-  # java version (default: java from PATH, currently openjdk version "1.8.0_152")
+  # java version (default: java from PATH, currently java version "1.8.0_202-ea")
   -java-home <path>         alternate JAVA_HOME

   # passing options to the jvm - note it does NOT use JAVA_OPTS due to pollution
   # The default set is used if JVM_OPTS is unset and no -jvm-opts file is found
-  <default>        -Xms512m -Xmx1536m -Xss2m
+  <default>        -Xms512m -Xss2m
   JVM_OPTS         environment variable holding either the jvm args directly, or
                    the reference to a file containing jvm args if given path is prepended by '@' (e.g. '@/etc/jvmopts')
                    Note: "@"-file is overridden by local '.jvmopts' or '-jvm-opts' argument.